 To date, scientists have identified around twenty human papillomaviruses (HPVs) that cause cervical cancer – the first type of cancer to be recognized by WHO as being exclusively attributable to a viral infection.
 But the most common types are HPV 16 (responsible for 55% of cases) and HPV 18 (responsible for 12% of cases).
-These cancerous HPVs can also affect other mucous membranes and lead to anal or oropharyngeal cancer.
+These cancer-causing HPVs can also affect other mucous membranes and lead to anal or oropharyngeal cancer.

 A few figures